dfsantamaria/DL4xD-Reasoner/README.md

 # DL4xD-Reasoner
 A Reasoner for DL4xD Knowledge Bases in term of the 4LQSR computable set theoretic language.

-Copyright 2015 Domenico Cantone, Daniele Francesco Santamaria, Marianna Nicolosi Asmundo
+Copyright 2015 Domenico Cantone,  Marianna Nicolosi Asmundo, Daniele Francesco Santamaria

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by